PAGELATCH, PAGEIOLATCH, and LATCH Waits in SQL Server

 Here’s an illustration that explains these waits, along with wait subtypes.

-PAGEIOLATCH waits
+PAGEIOLATCH Waits

-PAGEIOLATCH at least has a giveaway in its name: the “IO” characters indicate I/O, aka “Input/Output”– a reference to transferring data, in this case from storage to memory.
+PAGEIOLATCH at least has a giveaway in its name: the “IO” characters indicate I/O, aka “Input/Output” - a reference to transferring data, in this case from storage to memory.

 Microsoft docs definition: “Occurs when a task is waiting on a latch for a buffer that is in an I/O request.”

-PAGELATCH waits
+PAGELATCH Waits

 There’s no “IO” in this one.
 That’s because the page is already in memory.

 My definition: I need to get access to a page that is already in memory.
-Sometimes this is “last page” insert contention, Page Free Space (PFS) contention, tempdb contention.
+Sometimes this is “last page” insert contention, Page Free Space (PFS) contention, or tempdb contention.

 Microsoft docs definition: “Occurs when a task is waiting on a latch for a buffer that isn’t in an I/O request.”

-LATCH waits
+LATCH Waits

 My definition: I need to access a structure or resource in memory that is NOT a data page.
 Can be anything from transaction log management to supporting parallel scans.